orbisgis/h2gis/docs/dev/ST_CompactnessRatio.md

 {% highlight mysql %}
 SELECT ST_CompactnessRatio(ST_Buffer(('POINT(1 2)'), 10));
 -- Answer: 0.9983912919723259
---    Note: A buffer is not a circle.
-It's an approximation.
+--    Note: A buffer is a polygonal approximation to a circle.
---    ST_Buffer create 32 line segments.
-That's why the
---    compactness ratio is not equal to 1.
+--    ST_Buffer uses 32 line segments.
+That explains why the --    compactness ratio is slightly less than 1.

 SELECT ST_CompactnessRatio(ST_MakeEllipse('POINT(1 2)', 10, 10));
 -- Answer: 0.9998354822360185
---    Note: ST_MakeEllipse creates 100 line segments.
+--    Note: ST_MakeEllipse approximates using 100 line segments.
---    That's why the compactness ratio is not equal to 1 but is --    more precise than ST_Buffer.
+--    So the approximation is more precise, explaining why this --    result is closer to 1 than the result from ST_Buffer.

 SELECT ST_CompactnessRatio(
     'POLYGON ((4 12, 1 6, 6 3, 15 2, 17 5, 16 10, 9 14, 4 12),
               (7 9, 6 7, 10 6, 10 8, 7 9))');
 -- Answer: 0.7142366622175312

 SELECT ST_CompactnessRatio(